Should you let your child fail their mocks?

-But, if they're an anxious wreck then helping them to see some success in their mocks is probably the way forward.
+But, if anxiety is tearing them apart, helping them to see some success in their mocks is probably the way forward.

 Help your child succeed

-If you've fallen on the side of wanting to help your child succeed, then I'd like to invite you to take part in my January Mocks Revision Kickstarter Workshop.
-It's happening on 18th December at 7:30 pm.
+If you've fallen on the side of wanting to help your child succeed, then I'd like to invite you to take part in one of my Mocks Revision Kickstarter Workshops.
 During the online workshop, your child will create a complete plan for their Christmas holiday revision, including what they're going to revise and how they're going to revise it.
 I've had so much amazing feedback about these workshops over the years, including one mum who's son was suffering some mental health difficulties saying that it was ‘the best money she'd ever spent!”